Defining detector geometry

 - world filled with air

 Lets start with adding a box filled with air with dimensions large enough to fit the other object we would like to simulate.
-There are two ways to add a box, either from upper left menu in the Editor tab or by going to Geometry tab in right menu and expanding "Figures" block.
-Both entries are in the "Editor" window.

 The figure is created and its cross-sections in YX, XZ and ZY planes visible in the 3 windows in the center of the screen.
 The 3-D projection is visible as well.